Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 November 2024 12.26.41 UTC
+- WIB: Jumat, 8 November 2024 13.32.56 UTC
-- WITA: Jumat, 8 November 2024 13.26.41 UTC
+- WITA: Jumat, 8 November 2024 14.32.56 UTC
-- WIT: Jumat, 8 November 2024 14.26.41 UTC
+- WIT: Jumat, 8 November 2024 15.32.56 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

 Kategori: success